Zuikyo/ZIKRouter/README.md

 #### Make Destination

-If you don't wan't to show a view, but only need to get instance of the module, you can use `makeDestination`:
+If you don't want to show a view, but only need to get instance of the module, you can use `makeDestination`:

 ```swift
 // destination is inferred as EditorViewInput